nikolinnav/wpf-wildlife-tracker/README.md

 # 🦎 Wildlife Tracker
-A desktop app for managing and tracking animals, built with C# and WPF as part of a school assignment.
+A desktop app for managing and tracking animals, built with C# and WPF as part of a university course assignment.
 It's a functional tool that puts object-oriented programming principles to work together with a UI.

 ## What it does